About

 I played sports most of my life until I was about 25 and got a real job.
 Soccer was my biggest one, followed by racquetball and martial arts.

-I like guns, cigars, vodka, gin, beer, bourbon, brandy and most things guys like.
+I like guns, cigars, pipes, vodka, gin, beer, bourbon, brandy and most things guys like.
 I don’t however, hunt.
 I love animals too much, although, if I’m being honest, I’d hunt feral hogs.

 So when I ask myself, for the purpose of writing a blog, “what do I have to share with the world?”
 I struggle with coming up with a solid answer.
 My goal, my pursuit, is to be unique, to be different than anyone else, to walk my own path, to make up my own mind, to fight labels and challenge closed-mindedness.
 But I align myself with conservatism.
 There are many days when I just wish I was normal, like everyone else.
 Then there are days when I write something and I’m glad I’m not “normal.”